pullashradha/BookReview/README.md

 View all reviews for a book on book-details page | --- | ---
 Update a review on book detail page | --- | ---
 Delete a review on admin page | --- | ---
-Sort reviews for a book in descending order by date | --- | --- Create a list of favorite books for a reviewer | --- | ---
+Sort reviews for a book in descending order by rating | --- | --- Create a list of favorite books for a reviewer | --- | ---

 ## Future Features